 15-25 → Critical

 This probability-times-impact model is the standard approach used in PMBOK, PRINCE2, and most ISO 31000-aligned frameworks.
-Multiplying the two scales means a risk only reaches Critical when it is both reasonably likely and seriously damaging.
+Multiplying the two scales means a risk only reaches Critical when it is both reasonably likely and seriously damaging — a highly likely low-impact risk and a rare catastrophic one both deserve attention, but for completely different reasons.

 A well-formed risk reads as a cause-and-effect statement.
 Instead of writing “server problems,” write “the payment provider may rate-limit us during a launch spike, blocking checkouts.”
-That clarity makes the mitigation obvious: pre-warm capacity and add a fallback provider.
+That precision makes the mitigation obvious and avoids multiple team members interpreting the same vague label differently.

-Keep your register short and current.
 Five well-managed risks beat forty stale ones.
 Review scores at each milestone, retire risks that have passed, and add new ones as the project evolves.
-Assign every risk an owner so accountability never falls through the cracks.
+Assign every risk an owner — the single person accountable for monitoring and triggering the mitigation plan — so accountability never falls through the cracks.
+The Markdown export makes it easy to embed the register in a project plan, Confluence page, or GitHub wiki and update it in place.